 Skip to content

-SENATOR COLLINS DECLARES MARCH 2nd "READ ACROSS AMERICA" DAY
+SENATOR COLLINS DECLARES MARCH 2nd “READ ACROSS AMERICA DAY”

-"Reading is a wonderful and worthwhile experience.
-During my time in the U.S. Senate, I have visited more than 170 schools in Maine to encourage students to read.
-These visits are some of my most rewarding experiences," said Senator Collins.
-"It is my hope that "Read Across America Day" will continue to help families get into a daily practice of reading to their children.
+"Taking the time to read to children is not only a worthwhile investment but also a wonderful experience.
+I have visited 119 schools in Maine, and these visits are among the most rewarding experiences in my career in public service," Senator Collins said.
+"It is my hope that Read Across America will continue to help families get into a daily practice of reading to their children.
 I applaud schoolteachers, librarians, and most of all, our parents, for their commitment to teaching America's children the joys of reading."